fenix-linux/eDEX-UI_Installer/README.md

 <p>You can download more appimage applications from here: https://appimage.github.io/apps/ and create your own installers making simple changes.</p>
 <p>I plan to make more installers and a store.</p><br>

-<p>This script is made for Fenix OS Neon, but it should work fine on most distros.</p>